UPHL-BioNGS/Wastewater-genomic-analysis/README.md

 sh run_viralrecon.sh <wastewater sequencing run_name> | tee -a $log_file2
 ```

 This script executes the [Viralrecon](https://github.com/nf-core/viralrecon) pipeline with wastewater sequencing data.
 It checks and creates an input samplesheet required to run the Viralrecon pipeline, runs the pipeline, and copies the resulting files to a dedicated `results` directory.
-As described earlier, you can use '-resume' flag as an optional argument and Nextflow will attempt to resume the pipeline.
+As described earlier, you can use `-resume` flag as an optional argument and Nextflow will attempt to resume the pipeline.

 This script also handles post-pipeline cleanup by removing the `work` directory.